-- in the form of relocation to the government-planned Bedouin town of Hura.
-The Court did not deliberate on the violations of the petitioners' constitutional rights to property, dignity and equality. - In this respect, the decision stands in stark contradiction to the Court's previous decision on petitions challenging the Disengagement Plan Implementation Law (Gaza) of 2005 that established a mechanism for compensating the settlers for the loss of their homes, land and businesses.
-In this decision, the Supreme Court decided that the evacuated Jewish Israeli settlers enjoyed constitutional protection for a recognized violation of their property rights, despite the fact that the Gaza settlements are illegal under international law, that the settlers had moved there voluntarily, and that the settlements were always temporary in nature, and confirmed that a violation of their constitutional right to dignity had taken place. - The Court relied on incorrect statements by the state.
-The Court's conclusion that the decision to forcibly displace the residents of Atir-Umm al-Hiran was fair and reasonable was based on the state's "alternative" solution of relocation to Hura.
+for compensating the settlers for the loss of their homes, land and businesses.6 In this decision, the SCT decided that the evacuated Jewish Israeli settlers enjoyed constitutional protection for a recognized violation of their property rights, despite the fact that the Gaza settlements are illegal under international law, that the settlers had moved there voluntarily, and that the settlements were always temporary in nature.
+It confirmed that a violation of the settlers' constitutional right to dignity had taken place.

+- The Court relied on incorrect statements by the state.
+The SCT's conclusion that the decision to forcibly displace the residents of Atir-Umm al-Hiran was fair and reasonable was based on the state's "alternative" solution of relocation to Hura.
 However, and setting aside the overcrowding and dire socio-economic conditions in Hura, the Hura Municipality has stated that it could not allocate any plots of lands to the residents of Atir-Umm al-Hiran due to lack of space.
-Thus, the court did not properly apply the principle of reasonableness and fairness since it did not examine whether the state's decision was made on the basis of facts and actual proposals offered, which it was not. - The Supreme Court failed to address basic legal questions raised by the petitioners.
-Crucially, the Court did not ask why the new town had to replace the Arab village, when there were vast and empty lands in the surrounding area.
-The Court did not compel the state to consider providing the Bedouin residents a plot of land to live on as part of the new town of Hiran.
-The Court also ignored the Bedouin residents' political, social and historical roots to the land. - Procedurally, once the Court had refuted the state's assumption that the people of Atir-Umm al-Hiran were trespassers, it should automatically have resulted in a decision to cancel the state's demolition orders against them, which was not the case.
+Thus, the SCT did not properly apply the principle of reasonableness and fairness since it did not examine whether the state's decision was made on the basis of facts and actual proposals offered, which it was not. - The SCT failed to address basic legal questions raised by the petitioners.
+Crucially, the SCT did not ask why the new town had to replace the Arab village, when there were vast and empty lands in the surrounding area.
+The SCT did not compel the state to consider providing the Bedouin residents a plot of land to live on as part of the new town of Hiran.
+The Court also ignored the Bedouin residents' political, social and historical roots to the land. - Procedurally, once the SCT had refuted the state's assumption that the people of Atir-Umm al-Hiran were trespassers, it should automatically have resulted in a decision to cancel the state's demolition orders against them, which was not the case.

-5. The ruling has troubling parallels to the Court's decision on Susiya in the West Bank
+5. The ruling has troubling parallels to the Supreme Court's decision in the case of Susiya, a West Bank Bedouin village across the Green Line

-On the same day as it issued its ruling on Umm al-Hiran, 5 May 2015, the court effectively sealed the fate of the ancient Bedouin village of Susiya, located close to the Green Line in the South Hebron Hills of the West Bank.6 In its discriminatory decision, the court ruled that the state can now demolish and forcibly displace all c.
+On the same day as it issued its ruling on Umm al-Hiran, 5 May 2015, the SCT effectively sealed the fate of the ancient Bedouin village of Susiya, located close to the Green Line in the south Hebron hills in the West Bank.
+In its discriminatory decision, the SCT ruled that the state can now demolish and forcibly displace all c.
 350 Bedouin residents of Susiya.
-The court also, and unusually, denied a request for an interim order to freeze the implementation of the demolition pending a hearing on a petition against the demolition.
-The village can now be demolished at any moment.7 This parallel case is troubling in that it highlights the state's common policy of forcibly displacing the Bedouin on both sides of the Green Line.8
+The SCT also (and unusually) denied a request for an interim order to freeze the implementation of the demolition pending a hearing on a petition against the demolition.
+The village can now be demolished at any moment.
+This parallel case is very troubling in that it highlights the state's common policy of forcibly displacing the Bedouin on both sides of the Green Line.

-5 HCJ 1661/05, Gaza Coast Regional Council v.
+6 HCJ 1661/05 Gaza Coast Regional Council v.
 The Knesset.

-6 HCJ 1420/14, Susiya Village Council v.
-The Minister of Defense, et al.
+7 HCJ 1420/14 Susiya Village Council v.
+The Minister of Defense et al.

-7 See Rabbis for Human Rights, "The Struggle against the Forced Displacement of Susya to Area A": http://rhr.org.il/eng/save-susya/
+8 See Rabbis for Human Rights, "The Struggle against the Forced Displacement of Susya to Area A": http://rhr.org.il/eng/save-susya/